MounicaSubramanium/COVID-19/README.md

 Again, I mention that although this is a good faith effort on my part, none of my work has been<br>
 reviewed or validated (at least to my knowledge).<br>
 --<br>
-update 3/27/2020: JHU has changed some of its grouping for certain regions and/or countries.<br>
+<b>update 3/27/2020:</b> JHU has changed some of its grouping for certain regions and/or countries.<br>
 I may start to manually break down some of the more significant regions in the US,<br>
 Such as Seattle, NYC, etc, and elsewhere.
 I need to think about how I want to do this.<br>
 ---<br>